Azza434/ucfd-milestone-project/README.md

 I added a social media dropdown menu to the header as social media is a baig thing in this day and age,The user has all the social media links at their fingertips without having to navigate to the bottom of the webpage

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

 ## Features

 When landing on North Street Coffee & Bistro's website you will first see a carousel with rotating pictures of beautiful cups of coffee